danog/MadelineProto/docs/TD_docs/methods/getStickers.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Returns stickers from installed ordinary sticker sets corresponding to the given emoji
+Returns stickers from installed ordinary sticker sets corresponding to the given emoji.
+If emoji is not empty, elso favorite and recently used stickers may be returned

 ### Params: